Appealing Connecticut DCF Substantiation Findings

 Contact a Lawyer Today

-So if you have been the target of a DCF investigation in Connecticut, and have had allegations of physical or emotional abuse and neglect substantiated against you, then consider contacting a DCF Appeal Lawyer at Christine Landis attorney at law today.
+So if you have been the target of a DCF investigation in Connecticut, and have had allegations of physical or emotional abuse and neglect substantiated against you, then consider contacting a DCF Appeal Lawyer at The Connecticut Domestic Violence Information Center today.

 We are ready to take DCF to task on its substantiation findings.
 Too often we see DCF investigators run roughshod over Connecticut residents, without DCF adequately informing them of their rights and options.